 The monthly pension benefits for members in pay status may be increased periodically as cost of living adjustments (COLA).
 Such increases are not guaranteed by statute and have historically been provided on an "ad hoc" basis and can only be granted by the Indiana General Assembly.
-There was no COLA for the year ended June 30, 2018; however, eligible members received a one-time check (a.k.a.
-13th check) by October 1, 2017.
-The amount of the one-time check ranged from \$150 to \$450, depending upon a member's years of service, and was for a member who retired or was disabled on or before December 1, 2016, and who was entitled to receive a monthly benefit on July 1, 2017.
+There was no COLA for the year ended June 30, 2019; however, for the year ended June 30, 2019, postretirement benefits of \$29.6 million were issued to members as a 13th check.